Netherland Line: 1872

 After the disastrous first year of the company an extraordinary meeting of shareholders was convened on 25 March 1872.
-The apparent reasons were the disaster of SS Willem III and the screw problems of Prins van Oranje and Prins Hendrik causing so much trouble for the SMN that she was out of money.
+The apparent reasons were the disaster of Willem III and the screw problems of Prins van Oranje and Prins Hendrik causing so much trouble for the SMN that she was out of money.
 This meeting took place in the Amstelhotel.
 The directors wanted to change the articles of association of the company, and to issue a convertible loan of 3,500,000 guilders.
 A critic noted that the board gave a rather limited account of why it needed more money to strengthen the capital, and why it wanted to buy two more ships.
 He wanted more details about how the stock of 3,500,000 had been spent and about the profitability of the first trips.
 He also wanted details about the problems with the ships built in Scotland.

 Five shareholders from Rotterdam (Mees, Plate, Pincoffs, Pols and Ruys) required a change in the articles so that the directors would no longer appoint captains and shipping agencies.
 Their problem was that director G.J.
 Boelen was also the exclusive shipping agent for the company, and they wanted to see the contract with him.
 The board announced that G.J.
 Boelen had resigned, and had the contract read to the meeting, instead of distributing it in print.
 It showed that the exclusive contract had been made for ten years, with high penalties in case the board would end it.
 Such a contract was clearly not in the interest of the SMN and the shareholders.
 After a lot of commotion Mr. Plate noted that: while he was busy promoting the establishment of the SMN among investors in Rotterdam, he could not imagine that one of the directors would appoint himself as its exclusive shipping agent.
 Shortly after the meeting Mr Plate was decorated with the Order of the Netherlands Lion.
 F.D.
 Franssen van de Putte then carried a motion to appoint a commission to investigate how the board should be formed.
 He was appointed chairman, and other members were C. Hartsen, N.G.
 Pierson, L. Pincoffs and P.H.
 Holzman.
 On 31 May 1872 the regular shareholders meeting took place.
 The loss for 1871 was 141,000 guilders, about 85,000 was caused by the burning of Willem III, 10,000 by the delayed first trip of Prins van Oranje.
 The report by the Franssen van de Putte commission was treated, and led to more authority for the executive directors.